kelseyabreu/TopicTrends/TopicTrend-pitch.md

 ### Deployment Options

-IdeaGroup is designed for flexibility and can be deployed through multiple approaches:
+TopicTrends is designed for flexibility and can be deployed through multiple approaches:

 1. **Cloud-Based SaaS**: Zero-infrastructure solution with immediate availability
 2. **Enterprise Integration**: Connects with existing systems through secure APIs